ploomber/doc/examples/docker/shiny/README.md

 ## Connecting to MongoDB Cloud

 For the purpose of this tutorial we will use the `MongoDB Atlas` cloud database.
+It allows users to host a database for free.
 Let's see the steps for creating a cluster:

 First create an account on [MongoDB cloud](https://www.mongodb.com/atlas/database) and create a new project: